-This is the second post in our “3 Things to Know” series, an explanation of concepts influencing community mental health and our grantmaking.
-Check out others in this series: 3 Things to Know: Health Equity and 3 Things to Know: Well-being
+This post is part of the Hogg Foundation’s “3 Things to Know” blog series, which explains concepts influencing community mental health and our grantmaking.
+Check out others in this series: Healthy Equity, Well-Being, and Resilience.

 The World Health Organization (WHO) defines social determinants of health as “conditions in which people are born, grow, live, work and age.”
 In a previous post on the topic, Rick Ybarra, Program Officer for the Hogg Foundation, wrote: